LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ```

+      ### Modifier

+      You have the option to add an icon to the one-lined shortcut as well.
+Simple add `.shortcut-icon` and properly insert a 20px icon.

-      ##### Multiple-lined shortcut
+      ### Multiple-lined shortcut

-      There is also an option to extend the shortcut to add more content if you need that.
+      There is also an option to extend the shortcut to add more content if you need.
 As seen in the examples below you can add `.shortcut-two-lines` or `.shortcut-multi-lines` to create a shortcut with more content.
 If you use the later one, beware it changes icons between breakpoints so you will have to define two icons.

       ```